videothrone/resizeable-panes/readme.md

 ## Goals while doing the project

--   This was a little exercise, learning a basic UI feature with `mousedown`and jQuery along the way.
+-   Learning a basic UI feature using `mousedown`, `mousemove` and `mouseup` event handlers in jQuery.

 ## Image Credit

-Hubble's Sharpest View of the Orion Nebula https://www.flickr.com/photos/nasacommons/16239715270/
+Hubble's Sharpest View of the Orion Nebula / NASA https://www.flickr.com/photos/nasacommons/16239715270/